Junius Wallace Jones: Honors

 General Jones was decorated with the Legion of Merit, the Distinguished Service Medal, and the Air Medal.

 In 2015 the Air Force established an annual Junius W. Jones Inspector General Award named in his honor to recognize outstanding inspection programs within Air Force units.

 Personal life

 Jones married Mary Beirne Harmon (b.
 January 15, 1891) at New York in December 1914, daughter of Edward Valentine Harmon and Marie Antoinette Kinney of Staunton, Virginia.
 Mary Beirne Harmon Jones died on July 28, 1917, at the age of 26, giving birth to Mary Beirne Jones (Kerr).

 Jones married Josephine Lanier, however the marriage did not last.

 Jones married Katherine Callahan in 1937.
 Although the marriage did not last, a daughter, Esther Marilynn Jones (b.
 21 May 1940) was born of this marriage.

 Jones remodeled Centenaria, the home of his parents at the time of his birth, to serve as his personal residence.
 After Jones returned to live in Jackson, he married widow Anne Howell Turpin of Jackson on 12 June 1969 at New Orleans.

-Jones liked to ride horses, In addition, he was noted his ability to prepare a Sazerac cocktail.
+Jones liked to ride horses.
+In addition, he was noted for his ability to prepare a Sazerac cocktail.